openaq/openaq-info/FAQ.md

 ## Contributing and Participating with the OpenAQ Platform and Community

+- ### Ongoing Projects

+15. What are some ongoing open-source projects involving OpenAQ?

 - ### Contributing Data Sources

-15. How can I help contribute new data sources?
+16. How can I help contribute new data sources?
 What information is needed for a new data source?

-16. I suggested a new data source, but I haven't seen it added yet.
+17. I suggested a new data source, but I haven't seen it added yet.
 What gives?

 - ### Contributing Development Skills for Enhancing the Platform

-17. What skills are needed to contribute to the code-base?
+18. What skills are needed to contribute to the code-base?

-18. Where can I find existing issues I can help out with?
+19. Where can I find existing issues I can help out with?

 - ### Using the data

-19. What community tools exist that I can use to explore the data?
+20. What community tools exist that I can use to explore the data?

-20. What are cool ways that I can use the data?
+21. What are cool ways that I can use the data?

 - ### Communicating with the Community

-21. Where can I find people in the OpenAQ Community to chat with?
+22. Where can I find people in the OpenAQ Community to chat with?

-22. I have a question that isn't answered here.
+23. I have a question that isn't answered here.
 How can I get it answered?

-23. I've made something awesome with data aggregated onto the OpenAQ Platform.
+24. I've made something awesome with data aggregated onto the OpenAQ Platform.
 Do you want to know about it?